wang-chonghuan/kubernetes_postgresql_operator/README.md

-# SimplePgsqlOperatorKubernetes
+# VectorPostgreOperatorKubernetes
-a k8s operator for postgresql database cluster on kubernetes implemented by python
+a k8s operator for postgresql database with pgvector cluster on kubernetes implemented by python